 Trust litigation involves settling disputes among trustees/beneficiaries of an estate.
 These disputes can often be complex, emotional, and carry a lot of stress for the individuals and families involved.
 During this time, it can be difficult to maintain clear thought, let alone, navigate laws specific to trust/probate in Michigan.
-The litigation of trusts are done in probate court; therefore, if you believe there’s foul play by a trustee, misuse of assets, or any other legal issues involved with a trust it’s important to contact an attorney who’s experienced with both probate litigation as well as Michigan trusts.
+The litigation of trusts are done through probate court; therefore, if you believe there’s foul play by a trustee, misuse of assets, or any other legal issues involved with a trust it’s important to contact an attorney who’s experienced with both probate as well as Michigan trusts.

 Common Reasons For Litigation

 Misuse of trust assets – Trusts are generally very difficult to challenge in court.
 As a result, one of the most common reasons for litigation involves misuse of assets by a trustee.

 Undue Influence – Unfortunately, some people have ulterior motives and may behave in a nefarious manner for their own personal gain, even at the expense of a family member/loved one.
 This may include: tricking an individual through misrepresentation of the document’s contents, pressuring the person, or, in more serious cases, coercing an individual into signing/modifying the trust through the use of threats or by other means.
 This sad occurrence is commonly referred to as “undue influence” and is subject to trust litigation.

 Different beneficiaries – One common reason for trust disputes involves different classifications of beneficiaries within the trust.
 For example, the spouse of a trustee may be named as a beneficiary to receive the benefits of an estate during life; on the other hand, children from a prior marriage may be named as beneficiaries to receive benefits of the trust after the the spouse passes away.
 Naturally, this may cause confusion and disagreement among individuals/families.